 If your repair included new faucets, showerheads, or toilets, they might be low-flow models that naturally reduce water pressure to save water.
 That’s great for the environment — but frustrating if you’re used to stronger flow.

 Tip: Check the manufacturer’s specs.
 Some fixtures include removable flow restrictors that can be adjusted for better pressure.
+The EPA’s WaterSense program provides guidelines on efficient fixtures that maintain good performance.

 6. Plumbing Work Revealed a Bigger Issue